aquasecurity/kube-bench/docs/Architecture.md

 ## Kube-bench benchmarks

-The test files for the various versions of CIS Benchmark can be found in directories with same name as the CIS Benchmark versions under the `cfg` directory next to the kube-bench executable, for example `./cfg/cis-1.5`.
+The test files for the various versions of Benchmarks can be found in directories with same name as the Benchmark versions under the `cfg` directory next to the kube-bench executable, for example `./cfg/cis-1.5` will contain all test files for [CIS Kubernetes Benchmark v1.5.1](https://workbench.cisecurity.org/benchmarks/4892) which are: master.yaml, controlplane.yaml, node.yaml, etcd.yaml, policies.yaml and config.yaml

 Check the contents of the benchmark directory under `cfg` to see which targets are available for that benchmark.
 Each file except `config.yaml` represents a target (also known as a `control` in other parts of this documentation).